Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 If you experience any of the following symptoms, call NHS 111 or go straight to the nearest accident and emergency department:

 Stomach ulcers can be caused by taking NSAIDs, such as Ibuprofen, at high doses or for a prolonged period.
-In most cases, stomach ulcers are caused by a bacterium called helicobacter pylori (H. pylori).
-According to the NHS, there is little evidence to suggest that eating spicy foods or drinking alcohol contribute to the development of stomach ulcers, though they may exacerbate your symptoms.
+In most cases, stomach ulcers are caused by a bacterium called Helicobacter pylori (H. pylori).
+According to the NHS, there is little evidence to suggest that eating spicy foods or drinking alcohol contributes to the development of stomach ulcers, though they may exacerbate your symptoms.

 H. pylori is a bacterium which has developed to survive the acidic environment of the stomach.
 It uses its flagellum (tail) to swim through the gastric fluids and buries itself into the less acidic lining of the stomach (epithelium).
-The bacteria damage the epithelial cells, resulting in inflammation of the stomach lining (gastritis) and stomach ulcers.
+The bacteria damage the epithelial cells, leading to inflammation of the stomach lining (gastritis) and the development of stomach ulcers.

-While it is understood that H. pylori is contagious, it not known exactly how the bacteria is transmitted.
-It is thought that the bacteria is spread via gastric mucous through either the oral-oral or fecal-oral routes.
+While it is understood that H. pylori is contagious, the exact mechanism of its transmission is not yet known.
+It is thought that the bacteria are spread via gastric mucus through either the oral-oral or faecal-oral routes.

-Stomach ulcers caused by H. pylori are typically treated with an antibiotic, to kill the bacteria, and an antacid, such as pantoprazole, to manage associated symptoms such as heartburn.
+Stomach ulcers caused by H. pylori are typically treated with an antibiotic to kill the bacteria and an antacid, such as pantoprazole, to manage associated symptoms, including heartburn.

 If left untreated, stomach ulcers can cause very serious complications such as internal bleeding, gastric obstructions and perforation of the stomach.
 Therefore, it is very important to seek treatment and advice if you suspect you have a stomach ulcer.